 Council's key role is to provide strong leadership and strategic direction for the use of innovative technology and techniques, transitioning to a new approach of energy and resources use on the Sunshine Coast.
-Council role is to lead by example, trialling new technology and sharing learnings, knowledge and collaborating with industry and the community to effect change.
+Council's role is to lead by example, trialling new technology and adopting where feasible, sharing learnings and knowledge and collaborating with industry and the community to effect change.